 “No one, when he has lit a lamp, covers it with a vessel or puts it under a bed, but sets it on a lampstand, that those who enter may see the light.
 For nothing is secret that will not be revealed, nor anything hidden that will not be known and come to light.
 Therefore take heed how you hear.
 For whoever has, to him (more) will be given; and whoever does not have, even what he seems to have will be taken from him.”
 (Lk 8: 16-18)

-So, “Let us attend!”
-I say to all my senses today, that I may be open to whatever God has to teach me today, through the people, places and things He brings my way; and that His light may grow in me.
+So, “Let us attend!” – I say to all my senses today, that I may be open to whatever God has to teach me today, through the people, situations, and anything else He brings my way.